finom/docs.vovk.dev/docs/controller.md

 export const { GET, POST, PUT, DELETE } = initVovk({ controllers, workers });
 ```

-`initVovk` performs required actions to generate client-side library and no additional action from your side is required (but you probably would need to restart TS Server to update types if you use VSCode).
+`initVovk` performs required actions to generate client-side library and no additional action from your side is required (but you probably would need to restart TS Server to update types if you use VSCode when a new controller is added).

 The client library implements the same methods (in our case `updateUser`) but changes the method interface so you can pass required input data as options (`body`, `query` and `params`). **vovk-client** can be used in client components, server components, application state and even be distributed as a standalone package.
-For an illustration [vovk-examples](https://github.com/finom/vovk-examples) is published as a [standalone NPM package](https://www.npmjs.com/package/vovk-examples) to be used on [vovk.dev](https://vovk.dev) that by itself is a static website powered by gh-pages.
+For an illustration [vovk-examples](https://github.com/finom/vovk-examples) is published as a [standalone NPM package](https://www.npmjs.com/package/vovk-examples) to be used on [vovk.dev](https://vovk.dev) that, by itself, is a static website powered by gh-pages.

-Note that everything exported from **vovk-client** is plain old JavaScript with TS typings that calls regular `fetch` function.
-Vovk.ts does not use `Proxy` object that author of this library considers as cheating.
+Everything exported from **vovk-client** is plain old JavaScript with typings that calls the regular `fetch` function.

 ```ts
 import { UserController } from 'vovk-client';